PramodShenoy/AmazoNLP/README.md

 This tells  the user about any product without even looking it up online

 ##Usage
+Copy the bottle.py and the amazon_scraper.py files to your local machine and run </br>
 ``python bottle.py``<p>
 ``Enter product name:iphone 6``